francisengelmann/francisengelmann.github.io/cplusplus.md

 vs.emplace_black("this is not a string");
 ```

-skips all the constructors/destructors in between an immediatly forwards the data into the vector, so that the string constractor is called only once.
+skips all the intermediate constructors/destructors and immediatly forwards the data into the vector, so that the string constructor is called only once.
 Much faster, so good.

-Aslo here is a nice video of Scott Meyer at "NDC'14" talking about Effective Modern C++:
+Also here is a nice video of Scott Meyer at "NDC'14" talking about Effective Modern C++:
 https://vimeo.com/97318797